toolness/hackasaurus-puppet-data/README.md

 You'll need [Fabric][].

-In order to deploy and test, you'll also need to set up `ssh` such that it's possible to access the remote server as root, e.g. by setting up a public key.
-(Unfortunately, the deploy and test commands don't currently delegate to Fabric/paramiko for this.)
+In order to test, you'll also need to set up `ssh` such that it's possible to access the remote server as root, e.g. by setting up a public key.
+(Unfortunately, the test command doesn't currently delegate to Fabric/paramiko for this.)

 ## Usage ##

 To deploy Hackasaurus applications to a remote server, run:

-    fab -H yourserver.org deploy
+    fab -u root -H yourserver.org deploy

 To run integration tests on a remote server, run: